-The Statement of Cash Flows has been prepared using the direct approach modified by the netting of certain items as disclosed below.
+The Statement of Cash Flows has been prepared using the direct approach modified by the netting of certain items as appropriate.

 Cash and cash equivalents reflect the balance of cash and liquid assets used in the day-to-day cash management of the Banking Group, which are unconditionally convertible into cash within no more than two working days.
-Certain cash flows have been netted in order to provide more meaningful disclosure.
+Certain cash flows have been netted in order to provide more meaningful disclosure in compliance with the standards.